-- The District will provide professional management and operational services to assure that the public water projects function as designed and provide continued quality service to all customers. - Maintain the existing projects to provide the longest life and serviceability possible. - Complete negotiations with the City of Fairbury to secure additional water to meet the demands for rural water constituents. - Keep a record of new applications for water service until more water is either purchased from Fairbury or wells added to the project are accomplished. - Meet with the city of Fairbury every five years to evaluate the current water purchase agreement, operational matters and water conservation measures. - Continue to utilize the calling system for emergency needs to customers. - Evaluate the high water demands during the summer months to assure that the project can meet the customer's requirements. - Inspect 5 percent of all meters each year and other key project components that have served their useful life and may need to be replaced. - Continue to monitor water quality conditions and assist communities which are experiencing water quality problems to identify potential water sources. - Assist communities with water quality or quantity problems to investigate options for alternate water sources, water treatment, potential regional water supply projects, or other innovative solutions, as needed. - Communicate with water customers through newsletters and fact sheets highlighting current water quality information and water conserving practices. - Keep evaluating new meter technology to create system efficiency and accountability and examine remote read meter options.
+- The District will provide professional management and operational services to assure that the public water projects function as designed and provide continued quality service to all customers. - Maintain the existing projects to provide the longest life and serviceability possible. - Keep a record of new applications for water service until new wells are added to the project. - Continue to utilize the calling system for emergency needs to customers. - Evaluate the high water demands during the summer months to ensure that the project can meet the customer's requirements. - Inspect 5 percent of all meters each year and other key project components that have served their useful life and may need to be replaced. - Continue to monitor water quality conditions and assist communities which are experiencing water quality problems to identify potential water sources. - Assist communities with water quality or quantity problems to investigate options for alternate water sources, water treatment, potential regional water supply projects, or other innovative solutions, as needed. - Communicate with water customers through newsletters and fact sheets highlighting current water quality information and water conserving practices. - Keep evaluating new meter technology to create system efficiency and accountability and examine remote read meter options.